WATER PURIFICATION SYSTEMS

 A water softener will improve your water greatly if you have hard water minerals, iron, or manganese in your water.
 If other impurities are confirmed in the water test, they can be removed with other types of water filtration systems.
 The maximum allowable level (per the Environmental Protection Agency) for iron as a secondary contaminant is .3 parts per million and for manganese is .05 parts per million.
 Small amounts of these minerals can have very noticeable, even damaging affects on your home’s water quality.
 Water softeners vary, including up-flow versus down-flow which can make a big difference, particularly if there are elevated levels of iron or manganese in the water.
 In some cases where the water chemistry is more complicated, a different type of water filtration system may make more sense to remove iron or manganese.

 H2O Care is an established, regional water filtration and testing firm, formed in 1989 .
-Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at http://h2ocare.com/publications/.
-You can contact us by email at [email protected] or by calling us at 800-539-1100.
+Articles published by the Company can be seen in Water Technology Magazines at https://h2ocare.com/publications/.
+You can contact us by email at [email protected] or 800-539-1100.